HotPizzaYT/openbay/README.md

 Same as above but with `subtext.txt`

-## How do I change the api
+## How do I change the API?

-A custom open source API is currently in the works.
+A custom open source API is available in this repository.
+Please redirect requests from apibay.org to your website.
+The files `q.php`, `f.php`, and `t.php` should act as an unofficial clone of the apibay.org API.